Why is costing important?

 Reference costs used to be mandatory for all providers of NHS services.

-Following consultation, the patient-level cost collection will be mandatory for designated acute providers for the collection year 2019 (data from 2018/19) for admitted patient care (APC), outpatients (OP) and A&E services.
+Following consultation, the patient-level cost collection will be mandatory for the collection year 2020 (data from 2019/20) for:

 Approved Costing Guidance